 - Create an application in Azure AD that delegates rights to Intune to do SCEP certificate challenge validation.

 PKCS imported certificates require you to install the PFX Certificate Connector for Microsoft Intune.

 |Platform||Trusted certificate profile||PKCS certificate profile||SCEP certificate profile||PKCS imported certificate profile|

 |Windows Phone 8.1|

 |Windows 10 and later|

 Export the trusted root CA certificate

 To use PKCS, SCEP, and PKCS imported certificates, devices must trust your root Certification Authority.
-To establish this trust, you export the Trusted Root Certification Authority (CA) certificate, as well as any intermediate or issuing Certification Authority certificates, as a public certificate (.cer).
+To establish trust, export the Trusted Root CA certificate, and any intermediate or issuing Certification Authority certificates, as a public certificate (.cer).
 You can get these certificates from the issuing CA, or from any device that trusts your issuing CA.